Ooggle/MUSIC-exclamation-mark/README.md

 ## Current development progression
 Linux MUSIC! server: 50%
 Android player: 30%
-PC player: 0%
+PC player: 5%
-Web player: currently developed by u/Meatreed
+Web player: currently developed by @Meatreed

 For now, it will support mp3, flac and ogg formats.
 Maybe i will add more in the future.
 Also, everything is WIP for the moment.